 The Pinterest traffic strategies outlined in today’s guide helped me take my traffic from 2,000 visitors per month to nearly 8,000 in just the first few months of using Pinterest.
-Check out my traffic growth chart I shared in the April 2017 Income Report.

 You can see the traffic was flat until February 2017 when I decided to step away from my 28,000 Instagram followers and focus on building traffic using Pinterest.
 The spikes are viral pins!